-Overtime, there have been many developments in the capabilities in technology.
-Even today, there are constant changes in technology as well as pushing the limits of what is possible.
+Over time, there have been many developments in the capabilities in technology.
+Even today, there are constant changes in technology that are pushing the limits of what is possible.
 The same goes for backup tape storage.

-The storage capacity and capabilities of tapes have changed over the years, and continues to be a secure way of storing information for personal and business information.
-Additionally, tapes have the capacity to hold high volumes of data on them at affordable prices.
+The storage capacity and capabilities of tapes has improved over the years, and they continue to be a secure way of storing information for personal and business information.
+On top of security, when it comes to cost tapes have the capacity to hold high volumes of data on them at affordable prices.

 Microforms are a condensed version of documents, like films or paper, made for transmitting, storing, printing, or reading purposes.
 Additionally, other common forms of microforms are microfilm, microfiche, and aperture cards.